-Applicants are encouraged to request information and application forms from clubs, organizations, foundations, and agencies as soon as possible after applying for admission to the program.
+Applicants are urged to request information and application forms from clubs, organizations, foundations, and agencies as soon as possible after applying for admission to the program.
 Many libraries have information on sources of financial aid.
 Also, the financial aid offices at nearby colleges and universities often have information on sources of funding.
+Applicants are strongly urged to use web search engines in locating scholarships.
+At no time, however, should an applicant pay a person or company to search for scholarships.
+Scholarship information is available free to applicants by using their local and web resources.

-Some first year students are employed part-time; however, the rigor of the academic curriculum may prevent the student from maintaining part-time employment.
+Some first year students are employed part-time; however, the rigor of the academic curriculum usually prevents the student from maintaining part-time employment.
 Because of the demands of the clinical year, it is difficult or impossible for the second-year student to work.